 - No child under 16 should be given prescription or non-prescription medicines without a parent or guardian's written consent, except in exceptional circumstances where the medicine has been prescribed without the knowledge of the parents.
 In such cases, every effort should be made to encourage the child or young person to involve their parents, while respecting his or her right to confidentiality - Medication must be in its original packaging, labelled with the pupil's name, dose, and frequency of administration, storage requirements and expiry date - Non-prescription medicines such as hay fever treatment will be treated in the same way as prescription medicines in that they should be in a clearly labelled original container with a signed consent form detailing the pupil's name, dose, and frequency of administration.
-Staff may take a note of the quantity provided to them, liquids may be marked with a line - The school should not hold stock of over- the -counter medications - Aspirin MUST NOT be given to children under 16 years of age unless prescribed - Parents/carers should be asked to collect all medications/equipment at the end of the school term, and to provide new and in date medication at the start of each term
+Staff may take a note of the quantity provided to them, liquids may be marked with a line - The school should not hold stock of over- the -counter medications - Aspirin MUST NOT be given to children under 16 years of age unless prescribed - Parents/carers should ensure that medication that the school holds for their child is in date.
+They should provide new and in date medication and collect all medications/equipment for disposable when it has exposed.